M. Reza Shahabian A.

 A Modular, Wireless and Wearable Biosignal Acquisition Platform

-Mohamad Reza Shahabian Alashti, Co-authors TBD
+Shadiya Alingal-Meethal, Mohamad Reza Shahabian Alashti, Martina Mosso, et al.

 2025 ICSR 2025